From Drinking Philosophers to Asynchronous Path-Following Robots: Results

 \subsection{Randomly Generated Examples}

 There are $10$ MRPE instances in \cite{ma2017multi}, labelled random~1-10, where $35$ robots navigate in 4-connected grids of size $30\times30$.
 In each example, randomly generated obstacles block $10\%$ of the cells, and robots are assigned random but unique initial and final locations.
+The first of these randomly generated examples can be seen Figure~\ref{fig:random1}.
 All control policies use the same paths generated by the Approximate Minimization in Expectation algorithm of \cite{ma2017multi}.
 Delay probabilities of robots are sampled from the range $(0, 1-1/t_{max})$.
 Note that, higher delay probabilities can be sampled as $t_{max}$ increase, resulting in \emph{slow moving} robots.
 Figure~\ref{fig:random_results} reports the makespan and flowtime statistics averaged over 1000 runs for varying $t_{max}$ values.
 The delay probabilities are sampled randomly for each run, but kept identical over different control policies.
 As expected, both makespan and flowtime statistics increase with $t_{max}$, as higher delay probabilities result in slower robots.
+An illustrative run of the DrPP-RC algorithm for $t_{max} = 2$ and environment random1 can be seen from \url{https://youtu.be/tht4ydW5iJA}.

-From Fig.~\ref{fig:random_results}, we first observe that the Rainbow Cycle DrPP based control policy always performs better than the Naive method.
-This is expected as drinking sessions for the Naive method, which are computed by \eqref{eq:naive}, are always larger than the ones of Rainbow Cycle methods, which are computed by \eqref{eq:session}.
-Consequently, robots need more bottles to move, and thus, wait more.
-Moreover, Naive method requires stronger assumptions to hold for a collection of paths.
-For instance, only one random example satisfy the the assumptions in Theorem~\ref{theorem1} for the Naive method, whereas this number increases to four for the Rainbow Cycle method.
-The example illustrated in Fig.~\ref{fig:random1} originally violates the assumptions, but this is fixed for both drinking based methods by adding a single cell into a robot's path.
+From Figure~\ref{fig:random_results}, we first observe that the addition of $R7$ improves the flowtime performance of DrPP-N significantly, while its effect on makespan is neglible.
+Secondly, we observe that DrPP-RC always performs better than DrPP-N. This is expected as drinking sessions for DrPP-N, which are computed by \eqref{eq:naive}, are always larger than the ones of DrPP-RC, which are computed by \eqref{eq:session}.
+That is, robots using DrPP-N need more bottles to move, and thus, wait more.
+Moreover, DrPP-N requires stronger assumptions to hold for a collection of paths.
+For instance, only one of the ten random examples (random7) satisfy the the assumptions in Theorem~\ref{theorem1} for DrPP-N. The number of instances that satisfy the assumptions increase to four for DrPP-RC (random 3, 4, 7, 10).
+The random1 example illustrated in Figure~\ref{fig:random1} originally violates the assumptions, but this is fixed for both drinking based methods by adding a single cell into a robot's path.
 We here note that, the set of valid paths for MCP and DrPP algorithms are non-comparable.
 There are paths that satisfy the assumptions of one algorithm and violate the other, and vice versa.